3 hot use cases for supercomputing

 Applying machine learning to maintenance scheduling has paid off for MTR.
 Not only does it save two days a week of expensive labor in performing scheduling, but it also gets 30 minutes of extra maintenance done each day with smarter task assignment.
 Given how central public transportation is to Hong Kong residents, this is a significant improvement.

 The article mentions that workers found the maintenance schedule eerie because no explanation was offered for why certain work tasks were assigned.
-In the presentation I attended, the speaker noted that maintenance employees were uneasy with the whole system because it is a black box—no one could understand exactly why certain decisions got made.
+In the presentation I attended, the speaker noted that maintenance employees were uneasy with the whole system because it's under lock and key—no one could understand exactly why certain decisions got made.

 Notwithstanding these reservations, MTR stuck with the system.
 Within a short period, employees accepted the scheduling arrangement.